sonambhatnagar/inburgering/README.md

 ## Lezen (Reading)
 The reading section consisted of various texts with multiple-choice questions.
-I found the reading section relatively easy.
+I found the reading section relatively easy and I scored a 9.
 The questions were straightforward, and the practice I did with similar texts was extremely helpful.

 * [Mock Test](https://drive.google.com/drive/folders/1ULiUh71yClgnTasIq82-t6n1HFlUsiuu)
 * [this video series](https://drive.google.com/drive/folders/1ULiUh71yClgnTasIq82-t6n1HFlUsiuu) for further practice.